ricalo/blog/_posts/2019-06-06-ldap-server-freenas.md

   - apache
 toc: true
 ---

-An LDAP directory provides a central location to store information about the users in your organization.
-Business applications can use this information to support services such as file sharing, collaboration, and chat.

 In this tutorial, learn how to install [OpenLDAP][0]{: target="external"}—an open source LDAP server—in a jail on your FreeNAS appliance.
 This tutorial also